 Innovative Sensor Technologies for Infrastructure Monitoring

-Robert Mair is the Principal Investigator for the Centre on Smart Infrastructure and Construction, involving the innovative use of the latest sensor technologies to monitor the behaviour of civil engineering infrastructure.
+Robert Mair is the Principal Investigator for the Centre for Smart Infrastructure and Construction, involving the innovative use of the latest sensor technologies to monitor the behaviour of civil engineering infrastructure.

 Energy, transport and urban infrastructure

 Robert Mair leads research involved with developing new technologies for streamlining construction and for condition assessment and monitoring of ageing infrastructure, with a focus on the development of wireless sensor networks, MEMS technologies and new fibre optic technology.
-He is Principal Investigator for the recently awarded Innovation and Knowledge Centre on Smart Infrastructure and Construction, funded by EPSRC/TSB and industry to a total value of £17m.
+He is Principal Investigator for the recently awarded Innovation and Knowledge Centre for Smart Infrastructure and Construction, funded by EPSRC/TSB and industry to a total value of £17m.
 He also leads research activities in connection with underground construction for urban transport tunnels, soft ground tunnelling being a major research interest.
-As Head of the Civil Engineering Division, he also has a close interest in the Department’s Energy Efficient Cities initiative (EECi).
+Professor Mair also has a close interest in the Department’s Energy Efficient Cities initiative (EECi).

 Funded by the Technology Strategy Board, a three year Knowledge Transfer Partnership (KTP) with Crossrail has recently been completed.
 This project, led by Professors Mair and Soga, comprises two KTP Associates based at Crossrail under their academic supervision, together with a Research Associate funded by Crossrail (the total funding was £764k).
 The two KTP Associates have utilised the latest research expertise developed at Cambridge on ground movement mechanisms around deep excavations, together with our research and development on innovative optical fibre sensor systems for measuring strain.
 This research expertise is being applied to the measurement and understanding of the performance of the large and deep shafts constructed for Crossrail (some of which extend to depths of 50m and are of diameters up to 30m).